Practical Magic: Production

 Practical Magic was filmed in part on an artificial set in California.
 Because the film's producers decided the house was a big part of the depiction of the Owens culture, a house to accurately represent that vision was built on San Juan Island in the state of Washington.
 While much of the set from California was brought to that location and placed inside the house, it took nearly a year to perfect the image of the house and the interior.
 The house, actually only a shell with nothing inside, was built only for this filming and was torn down after filming was completed.
 The small town scenes were filmed in downtown Coupeville, Washington, a Victorian-era seaside port town located on the south side of Penn Cove on Whidbey Island.

+The film’s production design was led by Robin Standefer and Stephen Alesch of the design studio Roman and Williams.
+They created the film’s richly detailed sets, including the Owens family home, and designed many of the props by hand.
+According to Standefer and Alesch, they also designed the film’s distinctive spellbook prop, which features original hand-drawn illustrations by Alesch.
+Standefer has stated, “Stephen and I devoted ourselves to that.
+We made every little thing in the film, down to the tincture jars and pressed flowers,” adding that Alesch “did incredible etchings of plants that you can see all around the dining room.”

+Director Griffin Dunne said he originally had a darker vision for the film.
+The scene with Sally and Gilly inserting needles into Jimmy was supposed to be much more disturbing and the domestic violence plot line was more intense, but the studio cut the darker material.
+He expressed interest in a director's cut.

 According to Sandra Bullock in the DVD commentary, while filming the scene where the Owens women are drunk and slinging insults, the actresses actually got drunk on very bad tequila brought by Kidman.

 The cast further stated in the film's commentary that they felt supernatural elements of the house started to affect them.
 Both the cast and crew claimed they heard supernatural noises while filming the coven scene at the end of the film.
 For the final scene with all of the townspeople at the Owens home, the entire population of the town where filming took place was invited to show up in costume and appear as townsfolk.